doncicuto/esios-data-import/README.md

 docker run --env DATABASE_URL="postgresql://user:password@your_db_server_or_hostname:5432/your_db_name?schema=public" --env ESIOS_KEY="your_esios_key" get-esios
 ```

-Each time you run execute this command, records older than today are deleted.
+Each time you execute this command, records older than today will be deleted from the database.